Though death is admittedly a rather morbid subject matter it is one that fascinates many of us, including me.

 I have only included male authors in this post, the reason being that the female authors that I am aware of, who died in a manner that some might describe as bizarre (notably Sylvia Plath & Virginia Woolf), I concluded were more tragic than bizarre, so I omitted them.

-Here are 10 bizarre author deaths.
+Here are 10 authors who met bizarre ends.
 They are presented in chronological order.

 Often described as the father of tragedy, Aeschylus, along with Sophocles and Euripides, are the only Greek tragedians, whose plays are still performed and read today.
 Aeschylus wrote an estimated 70 to 90 plays, only 7 of which have survived.
 The playwright purportedly met his end when an eagle looking for a hard object to break open the shell of the turtle it was carrying, mistook Aeschylus’s bald head for a rock.
 The eagle dropped the turtle, killing the great tragedian instantly.